IsasGithub/GIS_FloodAnalysis/README.md

 *	Landcover: different landcover types have different permeability levels.
 It affects how quickly the water infiltrates

 The DEM can be used for the risk analysis as it is.
-The slope is calculated in ArcGIS Pro with the slope tool, which identifies the elevation change for each pixel.
+The slope is calculated in ArcGIS Pro with the `slope` tool, which identifies the elevation change for each pixel.
 The distance to river is calculated with the following steps:
-1. Fill: removes small sinks and imperfections in the DEM to enhance the accuracy of further calculations
+1.	`Fill`: removes small sinks and imperfections in the DEM to enhance the accuracy of further calculations
-2. Flow Direction: calculates the direction of the water flow for each pixel to its downslope neighbour
+2.	`Flow Direction`: calculates the direction of the water flow for each pixel to its downslope neighbour
-3. Flow Accumulation: calculates the pixels contributing flow to each lower-lying pixel in the DEM
+3.	`Flow Accumulation`: calculates the pixels contributing flow to each lower-lying pixel in the DEM
-4. Stream Order: assigns an order to segments representing the position in the river network to later exclude smaller tributaries
+4.	`Stream Order`: assigns an order to segments representing the position in the river network to later exclude smaller tributaries
-5. Con: selects main channels based on the stream order with the expression:
+5.	`Con`: selects main channels based on the stream order with the expression:
     Value = 10 or Value = 9 or Value = 8 or Value = 7
-6. Stream to Feature: converts the linear network represented in the (Fill) raster to features
+6.	`Stream to Feature`: converts the linear network represented in the (Fill) raster to features
-7. Distance to River: Euclidean Distance: calculates for each pixel the distance to the closest river feature
+7. Distance to River: `Euclidean Distance`: calculates for each pixel the distance to the closest river feature

 The DEM and the landcover data can be used for the risk analysis as they are.

-The next step is to reclassify the four factors which sets them into an appropriate defined number of classes (five).
+The next step is to `reclassify` the four factors which sets them into an appropriate defined number of classes (five).

-Finally, the Overlay tool Weighted Sum combines the reclassified factors into one map representing the overall flood risk.
+Finally, the Overlay tool `Weighted Sum` combines the reclassified factors into one map representing the overall flood risk.
 Each factor is assigned a weight depending on its relative importance in contributing to the flood risk.
 The factors have been weighted as follows:
 *	DEM: 35
 *	Slope: 35
 *	Distance to River: 20